jimsmart/peanut/README.md

 Additional writers are also provided to assist with testing and debugging.
 Mutiple writers can be combined using MultiWriter.

-All writers use atomic file operations, writing data to a temporary location and moving it to the final output location when Close is called.
+All writers perform atomic file operations, writing data to a temporary location and moving it to the final output location when Close is called.

 ## About